-Mahdiye Poorsargoa*, Fatemeh Rigib
+Mahdiye Poorsargoa,*, Fatemeh Rigib

 Abstract

-Quantum chemical study of N-acetylacetamide was carried out at various theoretical levels such as HF, B3LYP and MP2 methods with the most popular basis set, 6-311++G (d, p).
+Quantum chemical study of N-acetyl acetamide was carried out at various theoretical levels such as HF, B3LYP and MP2 methods with the most popular basis set, 6-311++G (d, p).
 The computational results reveal that the amide resonance and intramolecular hydrogen bonding are two superior factors in determining the most stable conformation of diamide and amide–imidic acid tautomers, respectively.
-The evaluation of hydrogen bond energies predicts that the hydrogen bond strength of N-acetylacetamide is weaker than acetylacetamide.
-But the results of atoms in molecules, natural bond orbital, and geometrical parameters are given a different order, EHB (N-acetylacetamide) > EHB (acetylacetamide).
+The evaluation of hydrogen bond energies predicts that the hydrogen bond strength of N-acetyl acetamide is weaker than acetyl acetamide.
+But the results of atoms in molecules, natural bond orbital, and geometrical parameters are given a different order, EHB (N-acetyl acetamide) > EHB (acetyl acetamide).
 Although the bond average energies of tautomerization process emphasized on more stability of amide–imidic acid tautomer, but our theoretical calculations reveal that the diamide conformers are more stable than the amide–imidic ones.
 The population analyses of equilibrium conformations by natural bond orbital method also predict that the origin of tautomeric preference is mainly because of the electron delocalization of amide functional group, especially LP(N)→ π*C=O charge transfer.

-Keywords: N-acetyl acetamide; Intramolecular hydrogen bond; Amide resonance; AIM and NBO
+Keywords: N-acetyl acetamide, Intramolecular hydrogen bond, Amide resonance, AIM, NBO

-*Corresponding author email address: poorsargol.m@uoz.ac.ir
+*E-mail address: poorsargol.m@uoz.ac.ir

 aDepartment of Chemistry, Faculty of Science, University of Zabol, Zabol, Iran